federicobaldini/mail-server/README.md

 # mail-server

-An e-mail newsletter multi thread server that provides HTML, CSS and JavaScript files, using Rust.
+An email newsletter multi thread server, using Rust.

 Credit: "Zero to Production in Rust" book by Luca Palmieri